Mirror Affirmations: How to Do Them Without Feeling Awkward

 • Using harsh eye contact as a test — soften your gaze if needed.

-• Choosing a line your mind rejects immediately.
+• Choosing a line your mind rejects immediately — bridge wording works better when confidence is fragile.

 • Doing it for ten minutes when thirty seconds would work.